 15. To Wong Foo, Thanks For Everything!
 Julie Newmar (1995)

 Many actors dread getting into women’s costumes for even one scene in a movie, but late actor Patrick Swayze readily agreed to portray a full-fledged role of a drag queen and surprised us all.
-Swayze effortlessly played crossdresser Vida, who along with his friends, goes on a road trip to LA not just to participate in a pageant but also win the title of Miss Drag Queen America.
-Patrick Swayze, who was a good-looking actor when alive, made for one eye candy in the comedy film without going overboard in the acting department.
+Swayze effortlessly played crossdresser Vida, who, along with his friends, goes on a road trip to LA not just to participate in a pageant but also win the title of Miss Drag Queen America.
+Patrick Swayze, who was a good-looking actor, made for one eye candy in the comedy film without going overboard in the acting department.

 Read More: Best Inspirational Movie Quotes of All Time